Mining gems from creative briefs

 Points of curiosity – Threads worth following

-Idea mapping – A full download
+Idea mapping – A thorough download of ideas

 Themes – Deeper shared values